altunyurt/myth-player/README.md

 ### Usage

-A player instance is created like this:

 ```
 var player = mythPlayer(containerID, configuration, mediasources);
 ```
 ##### containerID
 Simply the id of the container element.
-In a structure like the following, the container id would be "videoContainer":
+In the following tree, the container id would be "videoContainer":

 ```
    <div id="videoContainer">